anish8129/ClassKlap/Readme.md

 #### How to test Junit.
 Junit didnot work in my system while building the JAR file due to gradle version issue.
-Still yu can try in your system to build it with the following command.
+Still you can try in your system to build it with the following command.
 - gradle build

 So to run the test case .
 You can use any IDE(Eclipse, IntelliJ)